LEGAL • TECHNOLOGY 01.20.19

 Privacy Localism "helps address" the public surveillance gap.
-The Fourth Amendment and related electronic surveillance laws like the 32-year-old Electronic Communications Privacy Act (ECPA) don't protect against "panvasive surveillance in public spaces," writes Christopher Slobogin, Georgetown Law Journal.
+The Fourth Amendment and related electronic surveillance laws like the 32-year-old Electronic Communications Privacy Act (ECPA) don't protect against "panvasive surveillance in public spaces," Christopher Slobogin, Georgetown Law Journal.

 Although the Fourth Amendment protects against general searches or "general warrants" that don't "particularly describe the place, person or things to be searched seized," and are not "based on probable cause of wrongdoing," it is not " implicated by most types of panvasive surveillance."

 Professor Christopher Slobogin coined the term "panvasive surveillance" to "capture the idea" that "routine and random" surveillance across large numbers of people, even when there is "no evidence of wrongdoing," using technologically aided mass-surveillance techniques that employ "bulk collection and analysis of phone records, transactions and urban video recordings" are "pervasive and invasive."
 Thus "inherently panvasive."

 The Fourth doesn't require a "particularized warrant" for panvasive surveillance and is mute with regard to surveillance that occurs "in the absence of any suspicion about the people targeted."